yuuwe-n/wsl_intro/git.md

 `git push` sends the commit to the git repo,

-if you want to just do offline edits, you can just do `git add .` and `git commit -m "message` for local development, these alow you to track changes with these 2 commands
+if you want to just do offline edits, you can just do `git add .` and `git commit -m "message` for local development, these allow you to track changes with these 2 commands

+## github

 this is all you need to know with git, now you can move onto [vscode](vscode.md)